 Domestic Violence Attorney Michigan

-Attorney Michael P. Manley in Flint, MI will take your domestic violence charge seriously
+The attorneys at Manley & Manley in Flint, MI will take your domestic violence charge seriously

 These cases can be extremely complicated for several reasons.
 The main reason often involves different accounts of the same events.
 The person charged with domestic violence might deny assaulting the person altogether.
 As a result, your case could become a matter of "he said-she said."
+The criminal defense attorneys at Manley & Manley can help.

 The standard for charging someone with domestic violence is often lower than the standard for assault and other violent crimes.
 Even if there is no physical evidence of abuse, you could still be charged.
 You might also be charged even if your accuser wants to drop the charges.
 In such cases, police departments and prosecutors might continue to press charges.